 In terms of housing, Japan offers a variety of options, all at different prices.
 Share houses, hostels, and older apartments are some cheaper alternatives when living in the city, and you won’t have to worry about dangerous areas thanks to the low crime rate in Japan.

 If you still don’t believe me when I say you can live frugally in one of the major cities in the world, try relocating further away from Tokyo.
-About 45 minutes out from Tokyo by train, you’ll find yourself in places like Chiba or Saitama, where rent prices are drastically lower.
+About 45 minutes out from Tokyo by train, you’ll find yourself in places like Chiba or Saitama, where rent prices are drastically lower, especially when you’re looking into share houses in Tokyo.

-Some English teaching programs even will send their ALT’s (Assistant Learning Teachers) to the boonies of Japan.
-There, the cost of living is even cheaper.
-Unless you’re a chronic impulsive shopper, you shouldn’t have to worry too much about your finances there.
+Some English teaching programs will even send their ALTs (Assistant Learning Teachers) to the boonies of Japan.
+There, the cost of living is even cheaper, although there’s not much to do outside of walking and eating.
+Unless you’re a chronic impulsive shopper, you shouldn’t have to worry too much about saving money in Japan.

 Food